-Visits to the school are warmly welcomed; please contact the school office on 01235 532358 to make an appointment.
-Applications can only be accepted on Oxfordshire County Council’s application form, which should be emailed to email@example.com
+If you would like further information about the role, or to visit, please contact the school office by phone or email.
+Applications can only be accepted on Oxfordshire County Council’s application form, which should be emailed to firstname.lastname@example.org

 Oxfordshire Schools are committed to safeguarding and promoting the welfare of children and young people, and expect all staff and volunteers to share this commitment.
 This post involves the type of work with children and young people that requires applicants to undertake a Disclosure and Barring Service check.
 The possession of a criminal record will not necessarily prevent an applicant from obtaining this post.
 All cases are considered confidentially and according to the nature of the role and information disclosed.